Last updated 13 September 2025

 Are written contracts required?

-An oral agreement is a binding contract unless the law requires a written contract.
-Contracts relating to the purchase of land, credit and insurance, contracts of guarantee and door-to-door sales are a few examples of where written contracts are required before the agreements are binding.
+Although written contracts are common, an oral agreement is a binding contract unless the law requires a written contract.
+Contracts relating to the purchase of land, credit and insurance, contracts of guarantee, unsolicited sales by telemarketers and door-to-door sales are a few examples of where written contracts are required before the agreements are binding.
+A contract can also be partly written and partly oral.